KaiWU17TUM/icu_devices/README.md

 ```

-There is a function called start() in all ICU_devices, which is the main loop of program flow, you can change the request and period.
+There is a function called **start()** for all ICU_devices classes.

+This is the main working loop for the device.
+You can change the request and period.
 More detailed descriptions are found in documents folder.